SMART-Dal/codegreen/README.md

 # Codegreen

 Codegreen is a Python package and CLI tool for energy profiling of Python code.
-It allows measuring the energy consumption of code regions like functions.
+It allows measuring the energy consumption of Deep learning framework APIs like TensorFlow.

 ## Installation